alarner/perk-docs/src/index.md

 ---

 # Optimized for developer happiness.
-## A node framework built on three core tennants: documentation, stability and balance.
+## A node framework built on three core tenets: documentation, stability and balance.